The Phantom Rogue is the most macabre of the Rogue subclasses in D&D 5e, but they wouldn’t have it any other way!

 For Dungeon Masters, I would recommend allowing the Phantom to quickly parley with the spirit when using their third Soul Trinket ability option.

-The spirits probably aren’t happy about being dead (especially if the Phantom was the one who did them in), but having every spirit be disagreeable or deceitful ruins the appeal of this ability.
+The spirits probably aren’t happy about being dead (especially if the Phantom was the one who did them in), but having every spirit be disagreeable or deceitful really ruins the appeal of this feature.